 - victims of crime

-- emergency financial assistance in limited circumstances.
+- limited emergency financial assistance in exceptional circumstances.

 However, assistance may be limited for:

 - illegal, deliberate, reckless or negligent actions, or actions that put other people at risk